Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Development

 \subsection{Important Terms}

-According to current legislation in Brazil, personal data is a term that defines whether the information is related to an identified or identifiable natural person.
-Sensitive personal data is a person's genetic or biometric data, information about health, racial or ethnic origin, and religious, philosophical, or political organization affiliations.
-Data processing defines all operations performed with personal data, including collection, reception, classification, access to data, all forms of processing, storage in different media, and disposal (BRAZIL, 2018).

-Identifiers are all data that allow pointing directly without using other information about the data holder.
-Indirect identifiers are data about a patient that can be found in other public information sources.

-The following common terms are used to designate identifying data and indirect identifiers: full name, first name, last name, address (all geographic subdivisions smaller than state, including address, county, and zip code), all data elements relating to an individual (including date of birth, date of admission, date of discharge, date of death and exact age, contacts (phone numbers, fax numbers, e-mail addresses, social networks), identification code (social security, health plan, medical record number, bank account, credit card, certificates, invoices and serial numbers of hospital products and medical devices), URL, cookie, IP number, username, biometric identifiers (fingerprint, retina or voice) , images and sounds of people (including medical diagnostic images - not limited to photographic images of the face), biological samples collected from people and stored in biobanks and serv personalized medicine, with the potential to identify through DNA, or another method, the origin of the material (SULLIVAN, 2004).

-Other important terms for understanding and using this ontology are established in international standards and dictionaries.
-We used as a reference for this work the dictionary of epidemiology written by Prof. Miguel Porta, sponsored by the International Association of Epidemiology (PORTA, 2014).
-In medicine, we use the concepts of SNOMED-CT, which determines international standards for medical terms.
-In computer science, we adopted the terms proposed by KERR (2016).
-In health informatics, we used the dictionary of terms, acronyms, and health organizations published by the Health Informatics and Management Systems Society (HIMSS, 2013).
+In Brazil, personal data refers to information related to an identified or identifiable natural person.
+Sensitive personal data includes genetic or biometric data, health information, racial or ethnic origin, and religious, philosophical, or political affiliations.
+Data processing includes all operations performed with personal data, such as collection, reception, classification, access, all forms of processing, storage in various media, and disposal (BRAZIL, 2018).
+Identifiers are data that directly identify the data subject.
+Indirect identifiers are data that can be cross-referenced with other public information sources.
+Standard terms for identifying data and indirect identifiers include: full name, address (subdivisions smaller than a state), dates related to an individual (birth, admission, discharge, death), contact information (phone numbers, e-mail addresses, social networks), identification codes (social security, health plan, medical record number, bank account, credit card, certificates, invoices, serial numbers of hospital products and medical devices), URL, cookies, IP number, username, biometric identifiers (fingerprint, retina, voice), images and sounds (including medical diagnostic images and facial photographs), and biological samples (SULLIVAN, 2004).
+Other important terms are derived from international standards and dictionaries: the dictionary of epidemiology by Prof. Miguel Porta, sponsored by the International Association of Epidemiology (PORTA, 2014); medical terms from the Unified Medical Language (UMLS); computer science terminology by KERR (2016); and the Health Informatics and Management Systems Society dictionary (HIMSS, 2013).